 They’re often built a little wider, meaning they will feel somewhat similar to an air mattress in terms of space.

 One of my favorite things about a backcountry bed is the built-in comforter quilt.
-Seriously, check out Sierra Designs Backcountry Bed to get an idea of how cushy this is.
+Seriously, check out Sierra Designs Backcountry Bed to understand how cushy this is.

-Not only is it super comfy and fluffy, it also functions as insulation on warmer nights.
-By this, I mean that you can flip the quilt inside out and lay on it.
+Not only is it super comfy and fluffy, but it also functions as insulation on warmer nights.
+By this, you can flip the quilt inside out and lay on it.

-Plus, backcountry beds often feature adorable little mitten pockets to keep your hands and arms warm on cooler nights.
+Backcountry beds often feature adorable little mitten pockets to warm your hands and arms on cooler nights.

 - Very comfortable; you get a built-in quilt!

 - Mostly spacious; not restrictive to move around inside.

 - Insulated; built with the outdoors in mind.

 Cons – Backcountry Bed